-Man dumped on wedding day over low sperm impregnates new wife (photo) - Nigeria Today
+Man Dumped On Wedding Day Over Low Sperm Impregnates New Wife (Photo) - Nigeria Today

 A jilted 32-year old man, who was dumped by his wife on a wedding day over her suspicion of his having a low sperm count challenge, has married another woman who is now heavily pregnant for him.

-The man, Ekene Uzoigwe, got married to Ifunanya Igwebuike, according to Igbo tradition and had wanted to consummate the marriage at St Patrick Catholic Church, Umuchu in Aguata Local government area of Anambra State.
+PM News reports, Ekene Uzoigwe who got married to Ifunanya Igwebuike, according to Igbo tradition and had wanted to consummate the marriage at St Patrick Catholic Church, Umuchu in Aguata Local government area of Anambra State.

-However, Ifunanya, a graduate of Federal Polytechnic, Oko, Anambra State, did the unthinkable when she snubbed her groom on her wedding day and called off the wedding already arranged by the
+But, things didn’t go as planned as Ifunanya, a graduate of Federal Polytechnic, Oko, Anambra State, did the unthinkable when she snubbed her groom on her wedding day and called off the wedding already arranged by the two families.

-Ifunanya alleged that she could not go ahead with the marriage because she was a graduate unlike Uzoigwe whom she claimed was a school drop-out.

-She also claimed that she suspected that her husband-to-be then was impotent because he had been unable to impregnate her after several months of their courtship.
+She revealed further that she suspected that her husband-to-be then was impotent because he had been unable to impregnate her after several months of their courtship.

 Rev. Maduagwu had no option than to inform the groom and the guests that were already seated at the church hall that the wedding had been cancelled.
 This caused an uproar in the church with guests expressing shock over what happened.

-When Ifunanya was contacted, she said she had forgotten the whole thing and moved on with her life.

-She also said her family has refunded to Uzoigwe everything he spent.

-Narrating what happened, Uzoigwe said he met Ifunanya at their home town, Umuchu, where he proposed to her marriage and she agreed on condition that he would send her to school, which he agreed.
+Uzoigwe who recounted how he was dumped on his wedding day said he met Ifunanya at their home town, Umuchu, where he proposed to her marriage and she agreed on condition that he would send her to school, which he agreed.

 He said after she gained admission, he was financing her education and they agreed to wed during her final year.